 Finnbar Keating

 Hi, I'm Finnbar (they/them), a PhD student supervised by Dr Gihan Mudalige (2020-2024).
-My work considers the use of functional programming (particularly Haskell) in low-level code, as to verify it more easily and thus prevent errors in contexts where they are particularly costly.
+My work considers the use of functional programming (particularly Haskell) in reactive programs, as to verify them more easily and thus prevent errors in contexts where they are particularly costly.

 I also did my undergraduate degree (MEng Computer Science, first-class) here at Warwick (2016-2020).